SantiagoProgramador/Python/ARRO/README.md

-# ARRO project
+# ARRO Automated Testing Suite

-This is a project to learn and make automated tests with Selenium.
+Welcome to ARRO automated testing suite!
+This project is designed to ensure the reliability, functionality, and performance of the ARRO system through comprehensive and scalable automated test cases.
+Built with Selenium and pytest, it leverages the Page Object Model for maintainability and efficiency.

 ## Requirements